Owner giving CBD oil to dog

 Finding the best CBD oil for your furry best friend should be a no-brainer!
 With so many excellent CBD pet products out in the market, it’s a good idea to examine product feedback, brand transparency, and reputation in the pet niche and how long the brand has been in the market.
 Don’t be fooled by marketing strategies or packaging with inaccurate labeling!

 Reputable CBD pet brands are easy-to-spot and are worth spending more on!
-With CBD having broad anti-seizure properties that may benefit other types of intractable epilepsy, it’s a good idea to consult with a CBD-trained veterinarian that can guide you along the way!
+With CBD having broad anti-seizure properties that may benefit other types of intractable epilepsy, it’s a good idea to consult a CBD-trained veterinarian who can guide you along the way!

 While you should start with the lower end of dosing and slowly work your way up, always reach out to your vet if you need to adjust the serving size or CBD potency just to be on the safe side.
 You should also opt to always have pet insurance so that you can consider all approaches to veterinary care without worrying about the cost.